VietKhoaNguyen/Final-Project/README.md

 ## Requirements

-The required Python packages are listed in `requirements.txt`.
+The required Python packages are listed in `requirements.txt`:

-Typical dependencies include:

 ```
 pandas
 matplotlib
 numpy
+streamlit
 ```

 ---

 ## Reproducibility

 The project supports reproducible experiments through a random seed.
 The default seed is:

 ```
 42